valeriatoneva/web-portal-task/README.md

 Hello dear web portal dev prospect!

-This repository is a playground for your submission.
+This repository is a playground for your submission which should use PHP in the backend and HTML/JS in the frontend.

 Before getting started, please hit the `Use this template` button to create a new repository on which you commit and push your code regularly for the task below.
 Once you are done, please mail us the link to your repository.